Harrietbrown/workbench_tutorial/04_What_is_missing.rst

 What is missing from Workbench
 ==============================

-While much of MantidPlot's functionality can be replicated through the python scripts the interface on workbench does lack some aspects that you have used in previous parts of this tutorial.
+While much of MantidPlot's functionality can be replicated through the python scripts the interface on Workbench does lack some aspects that you have used in previous parts of this tutorial.

 Plotting tools